-This herb pack a powerful anti-bacterial, anti-inflammatory, and anti-viral punch.
-In addition to being a common ingredient in a plethora of salves, syrups, and tinctures, yarrow can also be rubbed directly onto the kin to help heal cuts and minor to moderate wounds.
+This herb packs a powerful anti-bacterial, anti-inflammatory, and anti-viral punch.
+In addition to being a common ingredient in a plethora of salves, syrups, and tinctures.
+Yarrow can also be rubbed directly onto the kin to help heal cuts and minor to moderate wounds.

-If you don’t have access to water and a heat source, crunch up the leaves in your mouth, coating them liberally with saliva, and then place them onto the wound and press them into place as firmly as possible.
+If you don’t have access to water and a heat source, crush up the leaves in a mortar and pestle, and then place them onto the wound and press them into place as firmly as possible.

 You can also put yarrow leaf bits into a Mason jar filled with vodka or rubbing alcohol and let the mixture infuse thoroughly for six weeks to make a topical liniment to have on hand for wound care purposes.